mc-barbour/personal_website/selected_projects.md

 <img src="../images/robin_image.png" alt="robin" width="100%">

-We are developing a suite of engineering analysis and clinical imaging-based tools to investigate the airflow dynamics in patients with Robin Sequence, Tracheal Compression, and Subglottic Stenosis.
+We are developing a suite of engineering analysis and medical imaging based tools to investigate the airflow dynamics in patients with Robin Sequence, Tracheal Compression, and Subglottic Stenosis.
 These pathologies are characterized by an obstruction in the airway, increased work of breathing, decreased quality of life and possible mortality.
 Using a combination of in-silico and in-vitro techniques we quantify the airflow dynamics in diseased patients.
 By comparing engineering metrics and clinical outcomes, we aim to risk stratify patients and identify the need for surgical interventions. <a href='https://link.springer.com/article/10.1007/s10439-022-03036-6'>Here</a>, a comination of 4D-CT & CFD is used to quantify flow profile in Robin Sequence patients, and then risk stratify a pilot set of patients based on severity of breathing resistance.
 Our risk ranking was found to correlate with clinical severity.

 ---------------------------------------